Home > CLE

 The Creative Learning Exchange (CLE)

-The Creative Learning Exchange was founded as a non-profit in 1991 to encourage the development of systems citizens who use systems thinking and system dynamics to meet the interconnected challenges that face them at personal, community, and global levels.
+The Creative Learning Exchange was founded as a non-profit in 1991 by the progenitor of the field of System Dynamics, Jay W. Forrester, to encourage the development of systems citizens who use systems thinking and system dynamics to meet the interconnected challenges that face them at personal, community, and global levels.

-The Creative Learning Exchange’s Board of Trustees includes Jay W. Forrester, founder of the field of system dynamics and Professor Emeritus at MIT Sloan School of Management, George P. Richardson of the University at Albany and Brad Morrison from Brandeis University, two of the foremost system dynamicists in the world, as well as Davida Fox-Melanson, an educator who actively encourages systems thinking in K-12 schools.
+The Creative Learning Exchange’s Board of Trustees includes George P. Richardson, Professor Emeritus, University at Albany and Brad Morrison from Brandeis University, two of the foremost system dynamicists in the world, as well as Davida Fox-Melanson, an educator who actively encourages systems thinking in K-12 schools.
 Lees Stuntz has been the Executive Director for the entire history of the CLE.

 Since its inception, the CLE has worked to encourage teachers and educators to use systems thinking and system dynamics in classrooms and schools throughout the United States as well as internationally.